storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 }
 ```

-This will store your addon's state into storybook core state, and so when your component gets unmounted & remounted, the state will just be restored.
+This will store your addon's state into storybook core state, and so when your component gets unmounted & remounted, the state will be restored.

 This is also a great way to sync state between multiple components of the same addon.